 A – Yes.
 We use battery operated equipment that will last for the duration of the ceremony.

 Q – What time will you be at the venue?

 A – We usually arrive about 3 hours before the ceremony starts to set up.

 Q – Will you continue to DJ after midnight?

-A – Yes, although this will be considered as overtime and will thus be charged at R 1, 500.00 per hour or ANY part thereof.
+A – Yes, the wedding dj is what makes or breaks the celebration.
+We will continue the party at an extra fee of R 1, 500.00 per hour or ANY part thereof.
 Payment for overtime is strictly up front in cash and must be made to the DJ at least 30 minutes before overtime commences.
 No exceptions will be made.
 Overtime will be considered in agreement with the venue.
 Generally most venues will allow overtime with the cut-off time being 2am.